PinkD/CoolApkApiTokenGenerator/README.md

 from get_as import get_as

 token = get_as()
-//use token to request here
+# use token to request here
 ```

 ## Java